 Finally, if you have trouble making up the numbers for a physical club in your neighbourhood, a virtual fitness club works almost as well.
 Using a simple online form or spreadsheet, you can create a leaderboard that tracks the progress towards fitness goals and results of your virtual club members.
 Award points for milestones such as completing a five or 10 km run, the longest consecutive number of days that you walk 10,000 steps daily, and so on.
-To get started quickly, you can also download fitness leaderboard apps such as Matchup where you can join existing challenges and create new ones!
+To get started quickly, you can also download fitness leaderboard apps where you can join existing challenges and create new ones!

 Here’s a great idea that fulfils several objectives: you can do this as a family bonding activity; you get to learn more about Singapore’s rich heritage, and you also get to keep fit in the process.